shoutem/shoutem.github.io/_posts/1-6-4-FadeOut.md

 # FadeOut

-Fades out components warped by it.
+Fades out components wraped by it.

 ***Properties:***

 - `driver`: Driver that is running the animation
-- `children`: Components to which an effect will be applied
+- `children`: Components that will be affected by the animation
 - `inputRange`: Array `[from, to]` including a `'from' animated value` and `'to' animated value`

 ***Usage:***